aktos-io/scada.js/doc/publishing-static-content.md

 # Deploying to Github Pages

-> Recommended as Github Pages support SSL by default

 1. (Optional) Create a new repository (eg. mypublish)
 2. Create `docs` folder
 3. `cp -a ProjectRoot/scada.js/build/mywebapp/* /path/to/mypublish/docs`